The International Human Rights Framework on the Right of Peaceful Assembly

 Les Authentiks and Supras Auteuil 91 v.
 France (2016)

 This case concerned the dissolution of two Paris-Saint-Germain supporters’ associations, following fights in which some of their members were involved in in 2010, leading to the death of one supporter.
-The Court found that there had been no violation of the right of freedom of assembly and association.
+The European Court of Human Rights found that there had been no violation of the right of freedom of assembly and association.

 Views of Civil Society